enso-org/enso/docs/distribution/distribution.md

 ```
 ~/.enso
 ├── bin
-│   └── enso                  # the universal launcher script, responsible for choosing the appropriate compiler version
+│   └── enso                  # The universal launcher script, responsible for choosing the appropriate compiler version.
-├── dist                      # per-compiler-version distribution directories
+├── dist                      # Per-compiler-version distribution directories.
-│   ├── default -> enso-1.2.0 # a symlink to the version that should be used when no version is explicitely specified
+│   ├── default -> enso-1.2.0 # A symlink to the version that should be used when no version is explicitely specified.
-│   ├── enso-1.0.0            # a full distribution of given Enso version, described below
+│   ├── enso-1.0.0            # A full distribution of given Enso version, described below.
 │   │   └── <truncated>
-│   └── enso-1.2.0            # a full distribution of given Enso version, described below
+│   └── enso-1.2.0            # A full distribution of given Enso version, described below.
 │       └── <truncated>
-└── jvm                       # a directory storing (optional) distributions of the JVM used by the Enso distributions
+├── jvm                       # A directory storing (optional) distributions of the JVM used by the Enso distributions.
-    └── graalvm-ce-27.1.1
+│   └── graalvm-ce-27.1.1
+└── cache                     # A directory storing downloaded libraries and resolvers.
+Can be removed safely.
+    ├── libraries             # Contains downloaded libraries.
+    │   └── Dataframe         # Each library may be stored in multiple version.
+    │       └── 1.7.0         # Each version contains a standard Enso package.
+    │           ├── package.yaml
+    │           └── src
+    │               ├── List.enso
+    │               ├── Number.enso
+    │               └── Text.enso
+    └── resolvers           # Contains resolver specifications, described below.
+        ├── lts-1.56.7.yaml
+        └── lts-2.0.8.yaml
 ```

 > The actionables for this section are: